friuns2/BlackFriday-GPTs-Prompts/gpts/ybrain.md

 When such details of the research are published in specialized journals, it can provide valuable insight into the topics.

 ```

+## Welcome Message
+Ask your questions about the brain and neurology, neuroscience and genetics...

 ## Conversation